Morphine ( Ms Contin )

 - Do not breast-milk your newborn child if you are taking Morphine regularly it may harm him/her badly.

-If you need more interesting and amazing articles like this keep subscribing our blog regularly and keep connected for more updates.
+If you need more interesting and amazing articles like this to keep subscribing to our blog regularly and keep connected for more updates.

-Alternatively you can contact us on https://medcarezone.com/contact/ for more details
+Alternatively, you can contact us on https://www.medcarezone.com/contact/ for more details

 Till then take care and Bye Bye!!!